-Over the year, the program has significantly grown and shifted; however, has still supported activities aligned with the initial intent.
-To date, there have been practice efficiency assessments at 3 FNW clinics with one return visit to a clinic.
-These assessments include the FNW practice improvement role to go into practices to shadow MOAs, assess workflow and create a facility assessment for the clinic that is in line with acceptable standards as laid out in the College of
+Over the year, the

-Physicians and Surgeons Standards.
+visit to a clinic.
+These assessments include the FNW practice improvement role to go into practices to shadow MOAs, assess workflow and create a facility assessment for the clinic that is in line with acceptable standards as laid out in the College of Physicians and Surgeons Standards.
 Additionally, there has been a total of 5 EMR user groups for users of the OSCAR EMR from April 2018 to March 2019.